dinhomathias/Amc/Telegram-Passport.md

 });
 ```

-Note: For security purposes you should generate a random nonce for each user that visits your site, and ALWAYS verify it with your bot when you receive the passport data.
+Note: For security purposes you should generate a random payload for each user that visits your site, and ALWAYS verify it with your bot when you receive the passport data.
 If your site has a python backend something like [itsdangerous](https://pythonhosted.org/itsdangerous/) could come in handy - otherwise other HMAC signing methods should be safe too.

 Note: For simple testing using `https://example.org` as the callback_url is fine, but on real sites, this should be set to a url where users will be notified that they've been logged in successfully - after your bot has verified the passport data of course.